Back to Top

 : GI/GU SYSTEM

-Discussion of the presentation, diagnosis and treatment of common gastrointestinal and genitourinary disorders and complaints.
+Discussion of the presentation, diagnosis and treatment of common gastrointestinal, genitourinary and men's health disorders and complaints.
 Students practice diagnostic and treatment procedures, and discuss how doctors of chiropractic can participate in the management of patients with these disorders.

 : GROSS ANATOMY 1